 That might seem very short to some, but when you take into account the phases of being a typical consultant along with the key drivers for why people leave consulting, it’s easy to see why this happens.

-The natural life cycle of a consultant
+The natural exit points of a consultant

 When joining as an MBA graduate or experienced hire, you’re likely to transition to manager level after two years on the job and then have to make a decision over whether you want to stay on and make it to Partner, or leave and do something else.